chekist32/simple-xmr-donation-service/README.md

     depends_on:
       - backend
 ```
-This configuration can already be used in test purposes. <br>
+This configuration can already be used in test purposes.
 Steps you need to complete in order to be able to run:
 1. Create ```/var/docker_data/simple_monero_donation_service/postgres``` directory.
 2. Create a monero view_only stagenet (for production setups mainnet) wallet and put it inside ```/var/docker_data/simple_monero_donation_service/monero/wallets/test1_wallet``` directory.
 3. On base of ```backend/.env.example```